hardyoyo/RodmanPottingerCookbook/recipes/NepaleseLentilSoup.md

 of the "fire roasted" options will include spices.
 "Salsa Style" *will* be spicy hot.
 Which is fine, if that's what you want, but spicy Dal isn't everyone's cup of tea.
+- If you're going for Dal instead of soup (thicker texture) don't add an entire can of water, try slightly less than a full can.
+- START THE RICE FIRST!